Caroline O'Connor (actress)

-Early life
+Early life and education

-O'Connor was born in Oldham, Lancashire, England, to Irish parents.
-After her family migrated to Australia she was brought up and educated in Sydney.
-She took Irish dance lessons, with Joy Ransley and Valerie McGrath.
-She joined a touring dance troupe by August 1974, which travelled to Ireland, Paris, London and the United States west coast.
-The troupe's members, including O'Connor, competed in the Irish Dancing World Championships held in Dublin.
+Caroline Ann O'Connor was born in Oldham, Lancashire, England, to Irish parents.
+After her family migrated to Australia she was brought up and educated in Sydney, where she took Irish dance lessons with Joy Ransley and Valerie McGrath.

+O'Connor had joined a touring dance troupe by August 1974, which travelled to Ireland, Paris, London, and the United States west coast.
+The troupe's members, including O'Connor, competed in the Irish Dancing World Championships, held in Dublin.
 At the age of 15 she returned to Dublin to appear in a dance competition and finished third.

-O'Connor later recalled, "When I was growing up in Rockdale as a little girl of Irish parents singing show tunes I didn't really fit in.
-Everyone was in their denim shorts and thongs and wanting to go down to Cronulla and I wanted to stay home and listen to Doris Day."
-At 17, she returned to London and trained as a dancer at the Royal Ballet School.
-She worked for one year at the Australian Opera Ballet.
-She became an Australian citizen in 2007.
+She later recalled, "When I was growing up in Rockdale as a little girl of Irish parents singing show tunes I didn't really fit in.
+Everyone was in their denim shorts and thongs and wanting to go down to Cronulla and I wanted to stay home and listen to Doris Day".

+At 17, O'Connor returned to London and trained as a dancer at the Royal Ballet School, She worked for one year at the Australian Opera Ballet, and became an Australian citizen in 2007.